mithril-security/gitbook_public/hardware_server.md

 docker run -p 50051:50051 -p 50052:50052 --device /dev/sgx/enclave --device /dev/sgx/provision blindai-server:0.1.0 API_KEY
 ```

-A [Provisioning Certificate Caching Service](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md) server is built-in inside the Docker Image in order to generate the DCAP attestation from the enclave.
+A [Provisioning Certificate Caching Service](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md) is built-in inside the Docker Image in order to generate the DCAP attestation from the enclave.
 You need to provide an API Key in order for the PCCS server to function.
 [You can get an API Key here.](https://api.portal.trustedservices.intel.com/provisioning-certification)

 ### Compile the server and run it from source